 These audio sessions were recorded during Shabbat Services at Beit Hallel, a congregation of believers in Yeshua the Messiah, located in Tacoma, Washington.

-The FREE classes are possible through the generous donations of our supporters.
-To keep resources like this FREE, please consider donating today.
+This podcast is made possible through the generous donations of our supporters.
+To keep resources like this free, please consider donating today.

 Why Rembrandt’s “Head of Christ”?

 This particular painting was selected for this podcast because Rembrandt’s depictions of Yeshua (Jesus) were not like the Christs seen in the paintings of other famous artists; who would typically portray Him with European characteristics.
 Rembrandt properly gave the Hebrew Messiah a look that was Middle Eastern.
 In fact, it is believed that Rembrandt used a young Sephardic Jew as his model for these particular paintings.
 The Netherlands is known to have a large Sephardic community and Rembrandt did most of his famous work while living in Amsterdam.